nageshwar-mehta/Collar_Dev_MyPerro/README.md

 ## 3. Dead Reckoning (DR)
 - **Definition:** Dead Reckoning is a navigation technique that estimates position based on **sensor data** (e.g., IMU, accelerometer, gyroscope) when GNSS signals are unavailable or weak.
+- **How It Works:** The system calculates the current position by using the last known GNSS fix and combining it with data from motion sensors to predict movement.
 - **Advantages:**
   - Provides location tracking in tunnels, urban canyons, and underground parking
   - Enhances positioning reliability in challenging environments
+  - Improves continuity of navigation systems when GNSS signals are lost
+- **Limitations:**
+  - Accumulated errors over time if not corrected by periodic GNSS updates
+  - Requires high-quality sensor integration for accurate results
 - **Applications:**
   - Automotive navigation systems
   - Fleet tracking